top of page

 Roman Meatballs

-There are countless recipes for meatballs, and this version is both unique and flavorful.
-The original recipe came to my attention in the Williams-Sonoma catalog from September 2011 and was named Roman Meatballs My modifications of the original recipe are very minor, and include reducing the amount of bread crumbs.
-The meatballs can be made to any desired size, divided into portions, and even frozen for future use.
+There are countless recipes and variations of Italian meatballs, and this version is both unique and flavorful.
+The original recipe came to my attention in the Williams-Sonoma catalog from September 2011 and was named Roman Style Meatballs.
+My modifications of the original recipe are very minor, such as reducing the amount of bread crumbs.
+These meatballs can be made to any desired size, divided into portions, and frozen for future use.
+The meatballs can be served with any pasta and sauce of choice, and of course, topped with your favorite cheese.

 Ingredients